mbellagamba/mircobellagamba.com/content/blog/data-fetching-react-hook.md

 }
 ```

-The `useFetch` hook is a useful abstraction and it can be easily shared among the components of the app.
+The `useFetch` hook is a useful abstraction, and it can be easily shared among the components of the app.
 The request status depends on the single `status` variable, instead of three.
 The `subscribed` variable prevents a component update on an unmounted component, when the unmount event happens before the request completion.
 No one is happy to see this warning in browser console.

 > Warning: Can’t call setState (or forceUpdate) on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in the componentWillUnmount method.